Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineArrayBraceLayout.md

 ## Description

-This cop checks that the closing brace in an array literal is either on the same line as the last array element, or a new line.
+This rule checks that the closing brace in an array literal is either on the same line as the last array element, or a new line.

 When using the `symmetrical` (default) style: